 Rarely, surgery such as this can be complicated by deep venous thrombosis, which can lead to blood clots in the patient’s lungs, a condition that can be lethal.
 Most plastic surgeons utilize special equipment and procedures to minimize this risk.
 Like infection, this type of risk is more common in the obese patient.

-Insurance Coverage for Plastic Surgery after Weight Loss
+Costs for Plastic Surgery after Weight Loss

 Dallas Skin Tightening Surgery Consults